ArchaicQuest/ArchaicQuest-II/README.md

 - ArchaicQuestII.DataAccess
   - Wrapper around LiteDB.
 To add new collections you need to modify Collections enum and the GetCollectionName switch
 - ArchaicQuestII.GameLogic
-  - All game logic here plus the Signalr and Telnet logic.
+  - All game logic here plus the SignalR and Telnet logic.
 Best place to start is Commands.cs to see what commands exists and how to add more.

 ### Adding Commands / Features